A Call for Transformation at this Pivotal Time in America

 The resolution to these challenges lies in recognizing and embracing the truth at the heart of Baha’u’llah’s Revelation―the incontrovertible truth that humanity is one.
 Ignorance of this truth―which embodies the very spirit of the Age―is itself a form of oppression, for without it, it is impossible to build a truly just and peaceful world.

 Reshaping Society Based on the Oneness of Humanity

-We have inherited a priceless legacy of service spanning more than a century.
+We have inherited a priceless legacy of service spanning more than a century, originally set in motion by ‘Abdu’l-Baha Himself.
 In the past two decades especially, we have obtained important insights into how our combined and various efforts make for a coherent force for progress.
 The more we understand the framework of action given to us in the current Five Year Plan, the better we can appreciate that it is precisely suited to the needs of the time.
 We are rapidly gaining the ability to engage ever-greater numbers of individuals in the work of community building who, through a sustained and meaningful process of personal and social transformation, can join together in creating effective and lasting change.
 The process fosters the intellectual and spiritual capacities necessary to the complex and challenging task of creating a society founded on divine principles.
 Surely such a convergence of capacity and opportunity is nothing less than providential.